-Guidance Note: Statement of Profit or Loss and Other Comprehensive Income
+Guidance Note: Consolidated Statement of Profit or Loss and Other Comprehensive Income

-The statement of profit or loss and other comprehensive income has been prepared in accordance with AASB 101 Presentation of Financial Statements.
-The statement of profit or loss and other comprehensive income may be presented in one of the following ways:
+AASB 101 Presentation of Financial Statements permits the statement of profit or loss and other comprehensive income to be presented:

-- in a single statement: a statement of profit or loss and other comprehensive income, or - in two statements: a statement of profit or loss and a statement of comprehensive income
+- In a single statement of profit or loss and other comprehensive income, or - In two statements: a statement of profit or loss and a statement of comprehensive income.

-The Example Financial Statements illustrate a statement of profit or loss and other comprehensive income (i.e. a single statement).
-A two (2) statement presentation is shown in Appendix B of our Example Listed Public Financial Statements.
+The example financial statements illustrate a statement of profit or loss and other comprehensive income (ie a single statement).
+A two statement presentation is shown in Appendix B of our example listed public financial statements.

 This statement of profit or loss and other comprehensive income format illustrates an example of the 'nature of expense method'.
-See Appendix A of our Example Listed Public Financial Statements for a format illustrating the 'function of expense' or 'cost of sales' method.
+See Appendix A of our example listed public financial statements for a format illustrating the 'function of expense' or 'cost of sales' method.